AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/create-proofs-and-files/dropzone.md

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product [!DNL Workfront] Proof.
+>This article refers to functionality in the standalone product [!DNL Workfront Proof].
 For information on proofing inside [!DNL Adobe Workfront], see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 If you have the Enterprise plan, you can use the Dropzone to submit new proofs and new versions of proofs to your account without having to log in to your account.

-When you submit a proof via the Dropzone, it appears in the Dropzone page in your [!DNL Workfront] Proof account.
+When you submit a proof via the Dropzone, it appears in the Dropzone page in your [!DNL Workfront Proof] account.
 From there, you can route it into your workflow.

 ## Submitting a New Proof via the Dropzone URL

-1. In your browser, go to the unique Dropzone URL, as described in [Configure the dropzone in Workfront Proof](../../../workfront-proof/wp-acct-admin/account-settings/configure-dropzone-in-wp.md)&nbsp;
+1. In your browser, go to the unique Dropzone URL, as described in [Configure the dropzone in [!DNL Workfront Proof]](../../../workfront-proof/wp-acct-admin/account-settings/configure-dropzone-in-wp.md)
 1. Enter your email address.
 1. Click **[!UICONTROL Select a file]** or **[!UICONTROL Capture a web page]** and choose the file or web page you want to upload.

-1. Enter the security code, then click **Next**.\
+1. Enter the security code, then click **[!UICONTROL Next]**.\
    A progress bar shows you the progress of your upload.\
    In the next screen, you will be able to add Proof details.\
-   Note that this section appears&nbsp;only if it has been enabled in the Dropzone settings.
+   Note that this section appears only if it has been enabled in the Dropzone settings.

-1. Once you've filled in the details, click **Next**.
+1. Once you've filled in the details, click **[!UICONTROL Next]**.
 1. Any reviewers added to the proof will only receive their notification email upon activation of the proof (see below).
-1. &nbsp;Your proof goes through the following states after you submit it to the Dropzone:
+1. Your proof goes through the following states after you submit it to the Dropzone:

-   * When you first upload a file to the Dropzone, the proof shows there as a Draft.&nbsp;
+   * When you first upload a file to the Dropzone, the proof shows there as a Draft.
    * Once you complete the submission, the proof shows in your Dropzone as Submitted.
    * Once the proof has been activated and unlocked, it shows in your Dropzone as Active.
    * If the proof is locked, it shows in your Dropzone as Locked.

 ## Submitting a New Version of an Existing Proof via the Dropzone URL

-1. In your browser, go to the unique Dropzone URL, as described in [Configure the dropzone in Workfront Proof](../../../workfront-proof/wp-acct-admin/account-settings/configure-dropzone-in-wp.md)&nbsp;
+1. In your browser, go to the unique Dropzone URL, as described in [Configure the dropzone in [!DNL Workfront Proof]](../../../workfront-proof/wp-acct-admin/account-settings/configure-dropzone-in-wp.md)
 1. Enter your email address.
 1. Select the check box to indicate that you are uploading a new version of an existing proof.\
    For information about creating a new version of a proof, see .
 1. Click **[!UICONTROL Select a file]** or **[!UICONTROL Capture a web page]** and choose the file or web page you want to upload.

-1. Enter the security code, then click **Next**.\
+1. Enter the security code, then click **[!UICONTROL Next]**.\
    A progress bar shows you the progress of your upload.\
    Workfront Proof sends you a validation email.